liyang6620/nz-telecom-churn-ml-simulation/README.md

 The purpose is not only technical exploration but to demonstrate how data can support business insight, decision-making, and customer-focused retention thinking.

 ---
 ## 2. Business Context — Why Churn Matters in New Zealand

+**Source:** Commerce Commission New Zealand — *Telecommunications Monitoring Report, 30 June 2025*

-New Zealand’s telecommunications market is highly concentrated.
-According to the Commerce Commission Telecommunications Monitoring Report (June 2025), three mobile network operators — 2degrees, Spark and One NZ — collectively hold approximately 97.5% of the mobile market, while 11 MVNOs operate only at a relatively small scale.
-The broadband market is somewhat less concentrated, with the top three providers holding around 73% market share.
+The New Zealand telecommunications market operates within a highly concentrated competitive structure.
+Three mobile network operators — 2degrees, Spark and One NZ — collectively hold approximately 97.5% of the mobile market, with 11 MVNOs serving only a comparatively small share of customers.
+In the broadband sector, the top three providers account for around 73% of connections, indicating similar concentration dynamics.

-Although infrastructure access is strong — fibre is available to 100% of urban homes and over 90% of households have access to 4G fixed wireless — customer switching behaviour is limited.
-Only around 11% of broadband households changed providers in the six months to June 2024, and nearly one-third of those who attempted to switch experienced difficulty or dissatisfaction.
-Bundling also plays a role in customer inertia, with 11% of non-switchers noting they remained because their broadband was part of a broader household bundle (e.g., electricity + internet).
+Infrastructure coverage across New Zealand is strong.
+Fibre is available to 100% of urban homes, and more than 90% of households have access to 4G fixed wireless.
+However, customer switching remains notably limited.
+Only around 11% of broadband households switched providers in the six months to June 2024, and nearly one-third of those who attempted to switch reported difficulty or dissatisfaction.
+Bundling products (such as broadband packaged with electricity) has further contributed to customer stickiness — cited by 11% of non-switchers as a reason for remaining with their provider.

+---

 ### Why This Problem Matters

-In a mature market where service availability and network performance no longer serve as differentiators, **growth is increasingly dependent on retaining existing users rather than solely acquiring new ones**.
-Reducing churn even marginally (for example, by 5–10%) can have a material financial impact, given that acquisition costs are typically several times higher than the cost to retain an existing customer.
+In a market where network availability and service performance no longer provide clear competitive differentiation, **customer retention becomes a fundamental lever for growth and financial stability**.
+Acquisition costs are typically several times higher than the cost of retention, meaning that even a modest reduction in churn (e.g., 5–10%) can translate into a meaningful uplift in annual revenue and customer lifetime value.

-For telecom operators in New Zealand, churn is therefore a business-critical metric influencing:
+From a commercial standpoint, churn materially influences:

 - revenue forecasting and financial planning
-- customer-lifetime-value (CLV) analysis
+- customer-lifetime-value (CLV) modelling and prioritisation
-- resource allocation for outbound retention efforts
+- allocation of customer-operations and outbound contact resources
-- marketing spend and incentive design
+- performance and return-on-investment of marketing and CRM programmes
-- product and pricing strategy (e.g., bundling, plan structure, discount thresholds)
+- product and pricing strategy — including bundling, data allowances, and plan structure

+---

-### What This Project Simulates and Aims to Solve
+### Scope of This Project

-Because customer-level churn datasets in New Zealand are not publicly available, this project uses a fictional proxy dataset to simulate how churn analysis could operate inside a telecom organisation.
-The project structure mirrors the typical analytical flow used internally by telcos when churn becomes a strategic priority:
+Due to the absence of publicly available customer-level churn datasets in New Zealand, this project uses a fictional proxy dataset to **simulate how churn analytics would function inside a telecom provider**.
+The analytical flow replicates processes commonly used operationally when churn is treated as a strategic priority:

-- identifying customers most at risk of leaving before churn occurs
+- identifying customers with a high likelihood of churn prior to departure
-- analysing behavioural and demographic factors influencing the likelihood of churn
+- analysing behavioural and demographic characteristics associated with churn
-- grouping customers into segments to support prioritisation
+- segmenting customers to enable prioritised retention approaches
-- translating analytical findings into targeted business actions, such as:
+- translating findings into targeted commercial actions, including:
-  - proactive retention outreach
+  - proactive retention outreach to high-risk segments
-  - bundle design to reduce churn likelihood among specific segments
+  - bundle recommendations designed to reduce churn likelihood
-  - targeted offers or price adjustments aligned with demonstrated price sensitivity
+  - data-driven pricing or upgrade incentives aligned with demonstrated price sensitivity
-  - operational improvements to reduce switching friction (e.g., digital self-service pathways)
+  - operational improvements aimed at reducing switching friction (e.g., streamlined digital pathways)

-The intent is not only to produce analysis, but to simulate how such findings could feed into **commercial decisions** — for example, estimating potential revenue impact, identifying segments with the strongest upside, or informing investment into retention programmes.
+The objective is to move beyond analytics for its own sake — instead demonstrating how insights could inform **commercial decisions**, whether quantifying revenue at risk, prioritising retention resources, or shaping investment into CRM programmes.

+---

-### Practical Use of Insights
+### How Insights Would Be Operationalised in Practice

-In a real-world context, the outputs of churn analysis would typically be consumed by multiple departments:
+Churn insights generated through this simulated workflow would typically support multiple internal teams, including:

-- Strategy and Finance teams — to understand the financial implications of churn and model retention-based revenue scenarios
+- **Strategy and Finance** — modelling financial exposure, revenue at risk, and forecast improvement scenarios
-- Marketing and CRM teams — to design and target personalised retention campaigns
+- **Marketing and CRM** — designing targeted, data-driven retention campaigns and incentive structures
-- Customer Operations — to prioritise outbound contact lists and allocate resources efficiently
+- **Customer Operations** — prioritising outbound contact lists and workload distribution
-- Product and Pricing — to refine bundles, data limits, or plan design based on observed behaviours
+- **Product and Pricing** — refining plan tiers, bundle offerings, and service value propositions

-This project reflects that operational flow, taking the perspective of **how data would support decision-making across the organisation**, rather than focusing solely on technical outputs.
+This project is therefore positioned as a **representation of how churn analytics would be embedded into decision-making across a telecommunications organisation**, rather than as a stand-alone technical exercise.

 ---